tainacan/tainacan-wiki/dev/importer-flow.md

 This could be simply a message saying "All good", or could be a report with the names and links to the collections created.
 HTML is welcome.

 Remember that for a more detailed and technical report, you should use Logs (see Logs below).
-This output is meant as a short but descriptive user friendly message.
+This output is meant as a short but descriptive user-friendly message.

-In order to achieve this, Importers must implement a method called `get_output()` that returns a string.
+To achieve this, Importers must implement a method called `get_output()` that returns a string.

-This method will be called only once, when the importer ends, so you might need to save information using `transients` during the process and use them in `get_output()` to compose your message.
+This method will be called only once when the importer ends, so you might need to save information using `transients` during the process and use them in `get_output()` to compose your message.

 #### Logs

 There are two useful methods to write information to the logs: `add_log()` and `add_error_log()`.
 These are written into a log file related to the importer background process and a link to it will be presented to the user.

 ## Run importer